Filing an appeal

 If you disagree with a coverage or payment decision by Original Medicare , your Medicare Advantage or other Medicare health plan , or your Medicare drug plan you can file an appeal.

-Before you start an appeal, ask your provider or supplier for any information that may help your case.
+Before you start an appeal, you can ask your provider or supplier for any information to make your appeal stronger.
 If you’re in a Medicare Advantage plan, other health plan, or a drug plan, check your plan materials, or contact your plan, for details about your appeal rights.
 The plan must tell you, in writing, how to appeal.
 Generally, you can find your plan's contact information on your plan membership card.

 You can file an appeal if Medicare or your plan refuses to: